ansible-collections/community.dns/TESTING.md

 To run all sanity tests: `ansible-test sanity --docker -v`

+TODO: Use nox for this
+`nox -e ansible-test-sanity-devel`

 ## Running nox based sanity tests and code formatting

 These tests require [`nox` (version 2025.02.09 or greater)](https://pypi.org/project/nox) and [`antsibull-nox`](https://pypi.org/project/antsibull-nox/).
 Note that running `nox` without `antsibull-nox` present will automatically create a venv that installs all needed requirements.
 You can also use `pipx run noxfile.py` or similar Python runners; they detect the script metadata in `noxfile.py` and will automatically install `nox` and `antsibull-nox`.
 Details can be found [on the antsibull-nox Getting Started page](https://ansible.readthedocs.io/projects/antsibull-nox/getting-started/#running-tests).